Diego Godoy (tenor): Biography

 Godoy was born in Villa Florida district of Antofagasta, Chile in 1991.

 Diego Godoy began his musical career at the age of 14 in Chile.
 He initially studied with Maestro Rodrigo Tapia and later with mezzo-soprano Graciela Araya at the Ramón Vinay Opera Study Center.
 At the age of 20, he won the Young Artist Prize at the International Festival of Lyric Singing in Trujillo, Peru. and made his debut as Benvolio in Gounod's Roméo et Juliette at the National Opera of Chile.

-Three years later, he performed the role of Azaël in Debussy's L'enfant prodigue|The Prodigal Son at the Sakrale Oper in Berlin and Ferrando in Mozart's Così fan tutte at the Queen's Hall Trinidad and Tobago in Trinidad and Tobago.
+Three years later, he performed the role of Azaël in Debussy's L'enfant prodigue at the Sakrale Oper in Berlin and Ferrando in Mozart's Così fan tutte at the Queen's Hall Trinidad and Tobago in Trinidad and Tobago.

 That same year, he joined the Opera Studio of the Opéra national du Rhin in Strasbourg, France where he debuted several roles under the guidance of Sylvie Valayre, Umberto Finazzi, and Lionel Sarrazin.
 He later, in 2017, won the 'International Competition of French Opera of U.P.M.C.F.' in Paris, France.

 Today, Godoy continues to perform leading roles in operas ranging from Donizetti to Verdi, as well as in French romantic operas such as Bizet (Don José) and Gounod (Romeo).
 He has sung in internationally renowned theatres and venues including the Bolshoi Theatre in Moscow; Salle Gaveau, Théâtre des Champs-Élysées, and La Seine Musicale in France; Teatro di San Carlo in Naples, Teatro dell'Opera in Florence, Teatro Donizetti in Bergamo, Teatro Massimo Bellini in Catania, and Teatro Verdi in Pisa in Italy; Konzerthaus, Vienna, and the Tyrolean State Theatre of Innsbruck in Austria; and the Royal Opera House Muscat in Oman.